-SCV file SCV system Timeliness Aimed at timeliness of the SCV file Aimed at timely deliv- ery of reports by IAD and external auditor Quality Aimed at accuracy and completeness of SCV file Aimed at control of banks' procedures and measures Requesting and assessing SCV file Audit by internal audit department and external auditor
+SCV file SCV system Timeliness Aimed at timeliness of the SCV file Aimed at timely delivery of reports by IAD and external auditor Quality Aimed at accuracy and completeness of SCV file Aimed at control of banks' procedures and measures Requesting and assessing SCV file Audit by internal audit department and external auditor

 The first pillar involves requesting and assessing a bank's SCV file at least once a year.
-To assess a bank's control of the SCV system, DNB uses the periodic reviews by the bank's internal audit department2 ((IAD) and the external auditor (second pillar).
-The SCV system comprises all processes, procedures and controls by the bank to compile and deliver the SCV file including the bank's relevant core processes.
-The statement about the SCV system determines to what extent DNB is able to rely on the outcomes of the first pillar.
-On-site observations at a bank are important to determine whether the SCV file is complete, whether the data and markings included are in line with the bank's records and whether recordkeeping itself is of sufficient quality.
+To assess a bank's control of the SCV system, DNB uses the periodic reviews by the bank's internal audit department2 (IAD) and the external auditor (second pillar).
+The SCV system comprises all processes, procedures and controls by the bank to

 The requirements in the Single Customer View Policy Rule, together with the Manual and the DDA are considered the system of standards with which DNB forms its opinion.

 The findings are regularly fed back to the bank including in an annual letter to its Governing Board.
 DNB's feedback consists of its findings and includes its expectation that the bank resolves the findings and takes measures.